moby/buildkit/frontend/dockerfile/docs/reference.md

 from the resulting image.
 You can view the values using `docker inspect`, and change them using `docker run --env <key>=<value>`.

+A stage inherits any environment variables that were set using `ENV` by its parent stage or any ancestor.
+Refer [here](https://docs.docker.com/build/building/multi-stage/) for more on multi-staged builds.

 Environment variable persistence can cause unexpected side effects.
 For example, setting `ENV DEBIAN_FRONTEND=noninteractive` changes the behavior of `apt-get`, and may confuse users of your image.